openvinotoolkit/open_model_zoo/models/intel/handwritten-japanese-recognition-0001/description/handwritten-japanese-recognition-0001.md

   - H - image height
   - W - image width

-Note that the source image should be converted to grayscale, resized to spefic height (such as 96) while keeping aspect ratio, normalized to [-1, 1] and right bottom padded
+Note that the source image should be converted to grayscale, resized to specific height (such as 96) while keeping aspect ratio, and right bottom padded.

 ## Outputs
-The net outputs a blob with the shape [186, 1, 1161] in the format [WxBxL],
+The net outputs a blob with the shape [186, 1, 4442] in the format [WxBxL],
 where:
   - W - output sequence length
   - B - batch size